-Many attorneys do not know when they need the aid of a vocational expert.
+Many attorneys do not know when they need the aid of a vocational expert top document damages for a case.
 The attorney must consider such questions as:

 - What are the consequences of the injuries on the client’s ability to function?